Who Am I?

 Couples and Partners

-All gender identities, sexual orientations, and relationship configurations are welcome in my practice.
+All gender identities, sexual orientations, and relationship configurations are welcome in my practice, and no issue is a taboo.

 Couples and families frequently come to therapy complaining they feel “trapped” – in unresolved conflicts, hurt feelings, frustrations and resentments, sexual difficulties, luck of trust and intimacy (especially if there is a history of infidelity)… Disrespect, dishonesty, and disconnection are hard to live with and difficult to challenge.